 The Building Inspector completes the typical following inspections during construction:

-Concrete floor prior to pouring - 6 mil ply installed under slab.
+- Concrete floor prior to pouring - 6 mil poly to be installed under slab.

 Rather than make separate trips for each of the above inspections, the Town will endeavor to consolidate several inspections into one trip at each site, especially rough framing, electric, plumbing, and heating.